US coalition targets IS figure involved in killing American

-BEIRUT (AP) — The U.S.-led coalition says it targeted a senior member of the Islamic State group who was involved in the 2014 killing of American aid worker Peter Kassig.
+BEIRUT (AP) — The U.S.-led coalition has targeted a senior member of the Islamic State group involved in the 2014 killing of American aid worker Peter Kassig, a military spokesman said Monday.

-Col. Sean Ryan, a spokesman for the U.S.-led coalition fighting IS, told The Associated Press on Monday that coalition forces conducted precision strikes against Abu al-Umarayn and several other IS members.
+Col. Sean Ryan, a spokesman for the U.S.-led coalition fighting IS, told The Associated Press that coalition forces conducted precision strikes against Abu al-Umarayn and several other IS members.
+He said the strikes, which took place on Sunday, occurred in a desert area in southeastern Syria.

-He says Sunday’s strike occurred in a desert area in southeastern Syria.
+The area is close to where Syria’s state news agency said the U.S.-led coalition fired several missiles at Syrian army positions in the country’s east, causing material damage.
+The SANA report said positions targeted on Sunday night are in the Ghorab Mountains, south of the eastern town of Sukhna.

-Ryan says Abu al-Umarayn had given indications of “posing an imminent threat” to coalition forces and that he was involved in Kassig’s beheading.
+The Britain-based Syrian Observatory for Human Rights, a war monitoring group, said U.S. troops in the Tanf base near the Jordanian and Iraqi border fired 15 rockets at a Syrian military convoy that lost its way in the area.
+It gave no further details.

 Most Read Nation & World Stories